eduvpn/documentation/FEDORA_VPN_SERVER.md

 ### Secure Cookies

-In order to force cookies to be only sent over HTTPS, you need to modify the files `/etc/vpn-user-portal/default/config.yaml` and `/etc/vpn-admin-portal/default/config.yaml` and set the `secureCookie` option to `true`.
+In order to force cookies to be only sent over HTTPS, you SHOULD modify the files `/etc/vpn-user-portal/default/config.yaml` and `/etc/vpn-admin-portal/default/config.yaml` and set the `secureCookie` option to `true`.